 It was a Silicon Valley start-up with a $40 million financing, five years of R&D and about 200 employees at the time of product launch.
 Their product was launched in 2003 which did into garner enough attention.
 Ries blames it on the company’s vision which was too solid to present the consumer demand accurately.
 It was from a series of such experiences that he developed the philosophy of lean start-up.

-Where did the ‘Lean’ Concept originate from?
+Where Did the ‘Lean’ Concept Originate From?

 During the 1980s, Japanese auto manufacturers developed a streamlined production philosophy called lean manufacturing.
 The aim of the philosophy is to minimize waste which is expenditure- rather than to create something valuable for the customer.
 The system focused on storing small stocks of inventory at strategic points rather than having a centralized warehouse.
 This was called kanban and it provided the workers all the necessary material just when they needed them.
 This reduced waste and increased productivity.
 In addition, there were quality checkpoints to identify imperfections early so that minimum time is spent on developing a final product.
-It also focuses on having close contact with suppliers so as to understand the customer demands.
+It also focuses on having close contact with suppliers so as to understand customer demands.